ABS-CBN Broadcasting Center: ELJ Communications Center

-The Eugenio Lopez Jr. Communications Center (also called 9501, ELJ Communications Center, or simply ELJ Center) is the newer and larger studio and office building of ABS-CBN located within the ABS-CBN Broadcasting Center.
-The building occupies ten thousand (10,000) square meters of land area and houses the network's offices, a studios, a three-level basement parking, a roof deck helipad, a film archive, a studio gallery, an exclusive executive dining restaurant, and garden.
+The Eugenio Lopez Jr. Communications Center (also called 9501, ELJ Communications Center, or simply ELJ Center) is the newer and larger studio and office building of ABS-CBN that was originally part of the ABS-CBN Broadcasting Center from 2000 until 2026.
+The building occupies ten thousand (10,000) square meters of land area and houses the company's offices, studios, three-level basement parking, roof deck helipad, film archive, studio gallery, dining restaurant and events room, and garden.
+At the left and right sides of the building originally had the 1999 ABS-CBN logo barely visible and blended to its color until 2013, before the 2013 one in grey metallic composition with the symbol in red, green, blue, and black colors that illuminates at night replaced the 1999 logo on late 2014 (although the building with the 1999 logo was later remade in 2025 as a display located within the compound).
 The building has a gross floor area of 101,608.32 square meters; almost seventy thousand (70,000) square meters of office space and over thirty thousand (30,000) square meters of parking space.
-The construction of the building, which costed 6 billion pesos, began in 1995, but was delayed due to the Asian Financial Crisis in 1997.
-It was opened in 2000, and was occupied gradually by the network in the following years, expanding the area of its business operations.
+The construction of the building, which cost 6 billion pesos, began in 1995, but was delayed due to the Asian Financial Crisis in 1997.
+It was opened in 2000, and was occupied gradually by the company in the following years, expanding the area of its business operations.
 It is a PEZA Special Economic Zone, designated as an IT center.
 It is named in honor of the late Eugenio Lopez Jr., the chairman emeritus of ABS-CBN.
 The dedication of the building was held on November 4, 2010, in a ceremony that was attended by the then-Philippine President Benigno Aquino III.